 Arrangements to meet the Needs of Pupils with Special Educational Needs and Disabilities

-Our school is committed to meeting the needs of all pupils, including those with special educational needs.
-Children with special educational needs are admitted in the same way as our other pupils (for admissions please click here ).
+Our school is committed to meeting the needs of all pupils, including those with special educational needs and disabilities.
+Children with special educational needs and disabilities are admitted in the same way as our other pupils (for admissions please click here ).
 There is a shared expectation that all pupils, regardless of their specific needs, should be offered inclusive teaching which enables them to make the best possible progress in school and ensures they can actively participated in the wider aspects of school life.

 At Waterfield Primary School we aim to be a truly inclusive school.
 We provide education for all abilities, develop the potential of every pupil, in a learning environment where fairness, understanding, success and discipline are pursued, within an atmosphere which promotes racial and social equality.

 The school’s Inclusion Quality Mark was renewed in 2016.

 Waterfield Primary School will use its best endeavours to ensure the necessary provision is made for any pupil with SEN. In doing so, the school will fulfil the statutory duties and best practice guidelines set out in the Department for Education Code of Practice for SEND.
-Miss Billington is also the point of contact should you have any concerns about how your child’s special needs are being supported.
+Mrs Billington is also the point of contact should you have any concerns about how your child’s special needs are being supported.

 Roles and Responsibilities of the Class Teacher